juzzlin/Heimer/README.md

 ## Heimer

-Heimer is an application for creating mind maps targeted for Linux and Windows.
+Heimer is a desktop application for creating mind maps.
+It's written in Qt and targeted for Linux and Windows.

 ![Heimer screenshot](/screenshots/Company.png?raw=true)